Hercules (1801 ship): Career

 Hercules appears in Lloyd's Register in 1801 with Bates, master, Temple & Co. owners, and trade London–Botany Bay.

 On 20 August 1801 Captain Luckyn Betts received a letter of marque for Hercules.

-He then sailed from Ireland on 29 November 1801, and arrived at Port Jackson on 26 June 1802.
+Hercules sailed from Ireland on 29 November 1801, and arrived at Port Jackson on 26 June 1802.
 Hercules had sailed via Rio de Janeiro and the Cape of Good Hope, which she reached on 12 April 1802.
 In Ireland she had embarked 140 male and 25 female convicts.
 Forty-four male convicts died on the voyage.

 Hercules left Port Jackson on 12 August bound for China.
 By 26 October she was at Whampoa.
 Homeward bound, she crossed the Second Bar - about 20 miles before Whampoa — on 3 January 1803, reached St Helena on 14 April, and arrived at The Downs on 19 June.

 For her next voyage Hercules received a new master, and so required a new letter of marque, if he wanted one.
 Richard Rabe(g?) received his letter of marque on 8 October 1803.